caperaven/crs-process-api/readme.md

 2. Allow defining and executing processes using code
 3. Allow defining and executing processes using json

 This allows application users to define processes for your system using json and execute them at will.
+A process is a sequence of steps that follow up on each other.
+The system does not assume sequential execution.

+Using the properties:

+1. next_step
+1. pass_step
+1. fail_step

+you indicate what the next step must be.

+With this system you can perform simple single step actions or scenarios like this.

+1. Get a list of records from the server
+1. Loop through those records and perform a check on each record.
+1. If the condition passes copy that record to an array (result array)
+1. Once you have looped through the records save the result array to file

+The idea behind the process api is part of the [dynamic application](https://caperaven.github.io/pages/documents/dynamic-applications.html) goal.

 ## Executing a process
 There are two ways to run a process.